Suryansh-Dey/neovim-config/README.md

 2. `<leader>rn` renames an identifier instead of toggling relative line number
 3. `<leader>ra` and `<leader>n` was removed.
 You need doctor if need keymap for toggling line numbers.
 You may just use command `:set nu!` for that if you feel crazy some day.
 4. `<leader>v` and `<leader>h` was removed.
 Just use `<A-v>` and `<A-h>`.
+5. `Ctr-s` to format then save in all modes.

 **NOTE**: The 'f' motion is remapped to `leap-forward` of leap plugin. *Just use 't' motion or 'f' with just one extra letter making you sure about the motion!*